toasterbob/fullstack_photo/photo/README.md

 ##Features

-Photo Journal has a secure login system
+Photo Journal has a secure login system.
 ![login]

-Each user has a profile page
+Each user has a profile page.
 ![profile]

 They can edit their information and upload profile pictures, cover photos.
 ![edit]

-Explore let's you see the latest photos from other users
+Explore let's you see the latest photos from other users.
 ![explore]

-Follow your favorites
+Follow your favorites.
 ![follow]

-The people you follow show up in your feed
+The people you follow show up in your feed.
 ![feed]

-Your photos and other users can be viewed on your profile page in photo mode
+Your photos and other users can be viewed on your profile page in photo mode.
 ![photos]

-It can also be viewed in journal mode
+It can also be viewed in journal mode.
 ![journal]